-- Expansion of the scope of operations of companies that specialise in investing: - Investments in venture business companies, business succession companies, and regional revitalisation business companies must be made through specialised investment companies.
+• Expansion of the scope of operations of companies that specialise in investing:

+Investments in venture business companies, business succession companies, and regional revitalisation business companies must be made through specialised investment companies.
 Before the amendment, the scope of business of specialised investment companies was limited to investments and loans, and operations incidental thereto.
 An addition of consulting and other services to the company's operations is to strengthen the hands-on support capabilities of specialised investment companies.

-- Easing the requirements for venture business companies: - The numerical standards have been repealed, and it is now acceptable if the company is a small or medium-sized enterprise engaged in new business activities and 10 years have not yet passed since the later of the date of the establishment of the new company or the date of the commencement of the new business activities. - Enabling early support of business revitalisation companies: - Requiring the preparation of management improvement and rehabilitation plans with the involvement of certain third parties other than the banking group instead of requiring a court decision to approve a rehabilitation plan in legal insolvency procedures, etc. - The maximum period for holding of voting rights in the business succession companies has been extended from five years to 10 years. - The limitation of investment in regional revitalisation companies has been increased from 50% to 100%.
+• Easing the requirements for venture business companies:

+The numerical standards have been repealed, and it is now acceptable if the company is a small or medium-sized enterprise engaged in new business activities and 10 years have not yet passed since the later of the date of the establishment of the new company or the date of the commencement of the new business activities.

+• Enabling early support of business revitalisation companies:

+Requiring the preparation of management improvement and rehabilitation plans with the involvement of certain third parties other than the banking group instead of requiring a court decision to approve a rehabilitation plan in legal insolvency procedures, etc.

+- The maximum period for holding of voting rights in the business succession companies has been extended from five years to 10 years. - The limitation of investment in regional revitalisation companies has been increased from 50% to 100%.
-Scope of business of foreign subsidiary companies and foreign sister companies

-Before the amendment, when a Japanese bank group acquired a foreign financial institution that owned a foreign subsidiary, the bank group, as a general principle, was required to sell such foreign subsidiary within five years after the acquisition if the business of such foreign subsidiary conflicted with the scope of business restrictions under the Banking Act.
+Scope of business of foreign subsidiary companies and foreign sister companies within five years after the acquisition if the business of such foreign subsidiary conflicted with the scope of business restrictions under the Banking Act.
 However, this principle has now been changed and the application of the scope of business restrictions has been extended to 10 years after the acquisition.
 Thereafter, if there is a need for competition in the foreign country, the bank group may hold the foreign subsidiary without any time limitation subject to the FSA's approval.